 Can I make this cauliflower potato mash recipe vegan?
 Yes!
 To make this recipe vegan, you will need to replace the sour cream and butter with vegan approved products.
 I would recommend starting with replacing these items with 4 Tbsp of vegan butter.
 Please note, I have not done this myself but aligns with recommendations for a wide variety of vegan mashed potato recipes.

 What type of potatoes should I use for this cauliflower mashed potato recipe if I don’t have baby gold or fingerling potatoes?
-Yukon gold or russet potatoes will also work great in this cauliflower and potato mash recipe!
-Since these are larger potatoes, you will need to cut them into smaller pieces (approximately 1-2” cubes) prior to boiling.
+Yukon gold or russet potatoes are both great potato options for this cauliflower and potato mash recipe!
+Because these are larger sized potatoes, I recommend cutting yukon gold or russets into smaller pieces (approximately 1-2” cubes) prior to boiling.

 LOVE THIS RECIPE?
 YOU MAY ALSO ENJOY: